Rail Regulatory Excellence IntelliConference

 • Train control safety technology (e.g., ECP braking, PTC II)

-• Directed service (e.g., by a regulatory body)
+• Directed service

 • Degree of inter- and intra-modal competition